 It was therefore clear that, when Salty Ninja, Fuji Ninja and Bella Ninja asked the question Are you a Food Ninja?, I could answer anything else but Yes!
 I am!
 But who is a Food Ninja?
 I leave the explanation to the witty words of Linda of Salty Seattle, a blog that I recently discovered but that I already love:

 […] I took matters into my own hands and created a list.
 I called it “People Who are Hot.”
 Whew.
 That’s better – that’s a list I want to be on.
 I put a slew of hotties on this list and had good fun with the twitter hashtag “#hotlist” for a week or so.
 Then, I started thinking about how awesome it would be to combine hotness and kitchen skills.
 This is where my co-conspirators come in. you see, people like Rachael from La Fuji Mama and Paula from Bell’Alimento embody the true spirit of heating up the kitchen with smokin’ skill.
 In that sense, they are truly, Food Ninjas.
 Et voila, a new list was born.

 An innocent, harmless dessert that becomes an explosion of hotness and sensuality when it meets the irreversible action of a gas torch.
 Its surface is transformed into a thin layer of hot, bright, crisp and caramelized glass, while under the cream is cold, smooth and compact.
 This is the representation into a ramekin of the living oxymoron of sensuality, Greta Garbo.
 Steaming ice.

 - 600 ml di fresh cream

 - 120 g of caster sugar

 - 10 cardamom pods

 - cane sugar

-Just before serving, sprinkle with cane sugar, caramelize the surface with a gas torch (that’s my Letal Weapon!) and serve immediately… enjoy!
+- Just before serving, sprinkle with cane sugar, caramelise the surface with a gas torch and serve immediately... enjoy!